Skip to content

 bitbake core-image-minimal

-The following files will be in the $LINUX_BIN/a9 folder:
+The following files will be added in the $LINUX_BIN/a9 folder:

 File Description